 This page contains information for participants who are involved in the submission of applications for Clinical Trials of Investigational Medicinal Products (CTIMPs).

 Even if you do not have any applications coming up, there are still important differences in the service to be aware of and actions you should take to prepare for the changes.
-Please see our content sections below.
+These are explained below, along with specific information for those involved in the submission of combined investigational medicinal product and medical device trials.
+Please visit our content sections to find out more.

-PLEASE NOTE: Applications made via the combined service must be submitted using a new part of the Integrated Research Application System (IRAS).
-Applications should not be started in the standard part of IRAS.
+Please note: CTIMP applications via combined review must be submitted using a new part of the Integrated Research Application System (IRAS) and should not be started in the standard part of IRAS.

 The benefits of using our combined review

 The combined review service offers you a single application submission and co-ordinated review leading to a single UK decision for Clinical Trials of Investigational Medicinal Products (CTIMPs).
 It’s been developed in partnership by the HRA and Medicines and Healthcare products Regulatory Agency (MHRA), working closely with colleagues from the National Institute for Health Research (NIHR), Clinical Research Networks and the devolved administrations.

 Benefits for CTIMP sponsors, Contract Research Organisations (CROs) and investigators include:

 - a single application for both Clinical Trial Authorisation and Research Ethics Committee (REC) opinion